alphastand27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 - The touch script is used to create a file.

-5 - The chmod o+x hello script is used to give execute permission to the user.
+5 - The chmod 701 hello script is used to give execute permission to the user.